paschmann/metric2/readme.md

 - Please follow the instructures [here](http://www.metric2.com/web-documentation-2/) on how to install.

 ####Step 2 – Schema creation
 Once you have all the asset files uploaded to your HANA instance, you will need to create the schema to support metric2.
-You can do this by opening and running the install\install script.sql file directly on your HANA instance.
-Currently the schema defaults to the name metric2 (and is not changeable).
+This is done using a simple wizard which can be found in the install folder (install.html)

 ####Step 3 – Sample data creation (optional)
 Once you have completed sections 1 & 2, you can choose to run some of the included sql scripts which will populate your metric² system with sample/demo data.
 Select which sample data set you would like from the install folder, and execute the sql file included.